 3. Find Pet-Friendly Hotels

 Unless your cat is an emotional support animal, it can be nearly impossible to find places that allow you to bring them inside.
-Plan ahead, as it is essential to know which places to stop.
+Plan, as it is essential to know which places to stop.

 4. Consider Other Gear